rationalworks/java-ipv6-debugger/README.md

 One word "Tunnel".
 Setup a local tunnel on the server from IPV6 [End point 1] network to IPv4 [End point 2] network.
 Setup a local tunnel on the machine which is used for debugging from IPv4 [End point 3] network to IPv6 [End point 4] network.
 Configure tunnels such that "End point 1" and "End point 4" can connect over IPv6 network.

 ### Assumption
-You have a remote debug enabled IPv6 server with debug port as 8787 You have tinyPortMapper/tinyPortForwarder downloaded from https://github.com/wangyu-/tinyPortMapper/releases
+* You have a remote debug enabled IPv6 server with debug port as 8787
+* You have tinyPortMapper/tinyPortForwarder downloaded from https://github.com/wangyu-/tinyPortMapper/releases

 ### How to enable debugger for IPv6
+## Prepare server machine.
+## Prepare machine with source code machine